The main file types you will come across when using Castaway are:

 Consolidation (*.pxic) Can only be created or opened with the Consolidations Add-on Module.
 Consolidations aggregate forecast files for different business units to create a single larger business entity

 Mapping (*.pxim) Can only be created or used with Integrations.
 (Forecast > External Sources) This file stores the mapping table that shows how accounts/nominals/records from an external source are linked to the Castaway chart of accounts.

 To learn more about the mapping file, refer to Mapping File

-Backup Files (*.pxif.backup) While working on a file, Castaway creates/updates a version of the last saved copy to a hidden backup file at the same location as the saved working file.
+Backup Files (*.pxif.backup) While working on a file, Castaway creates/updates a version of the last saved copy as a hidden backup file in the same location as the saved working file.